TheFlightSimsOfficial/research-labs/README.md

 Research labs primarily use all-server, all-infrastructure (IaaS) for widespread deployment, more secure, and easier to maintain, operate, and handle disasters.

-For better understanding on how Research Labs can handle user data, code handling, and administration, see [CONTRIBUTING GUIDE](https://github.com/TheFlightSims/research-labs/blob/main/CONTRIBUTING.md).
+For a better understanding of how Research Labs can handle user data, code handling, and administration, see [CONTRIBUTING GUIDE](https://github.com/TheFlightSims/research-labs/blob/main/CONTRIBUTING.md).

 > Note
 >
-> We recommned you to installing local scripts using `root` user only.
+> We recommend you install local scripts using `root` user only.
 >
 > DO NOT install it only non-admin users.
 You won't be able to install PyPI packages, MySQL database for storing user data, as well as administration modules.

 #### Cloning & Installing scripts

-Research Labs uses scriptings for fast deployment, removes most of unnecessary files and folders that are not related directly to the Research Labs server operation (e.g. `.wiki`, `wsl-config`, and markdown files).
+Research Labs uses scriptings for fast deployment and removes most unnecessary files and folders that are not related directly to the Research Labs server operation (e.g. `.wiki`, `wsl-config`, and markdown files).

 Cloning from GitHub first